Depending on your laptop there are a few clients that can be installed.

 and for storing quota info file.
 It is a completely private area, only you have access.

-We recommend that you do most work on CRSP in your lab area.
+All work on CRSP must be done in your lab area.

 Lab areas are flexible for sharing.
 You can be granted access to multiple Lab areas.